 The Excess Defense Articles (EDA) program is a mechanism through which the Department of Defense disposes of excess military equipment by providing it to allied and friendly nations on a grant or sale basis.
 PM/RSAT serves as the Department’s point of contact on EDA issues, and coordinates the approval of proposed transfers with DoD and the Department’s regional bureaus.

 Section 25 of the Arms Export Control Act specifies that no later than February 1 of each year the President shall transmit to the appropriate committees of Congress a report which lists projected U.S. sales and licensed commercial exports of military equipment and services to other countries above a set dollar threshold during the current year.
 PM/RSAT is responsible for compiling this report, commonly called the Javits Report, with the assistance of PM/DDTC and DSCA.

 Contact the Foreign Military Sales Team

-PM/RSAT’s Regional Security Teams play a primary role in coordinating the more than 30 bilateral or multilateral defense and security dialogues that the PM Bureau leads or co-leads annually.
-PM Principals typically lead high-level USG interagency teams which discuss regional security issues, arms transfers, military-to-military cooperation, weapons disposal, and other security topics with their counterparts from other countries.
-PM/RSAT officers directly support PM leadership by coordinating, managing, and executing all aspects of PM-led dialogues, and by staffing and participating in consultations in Washington and overseas.
+PM/RSAT’s Regional Policy Teams also play a primary role in coordinating bilateral or multilateral defense and security dialogues, including strategy reviews, that the Department of State leads or co-leads annually.
+These forums are chaired either by the Under Secretary of State for Arms Control and International Security Affairs or by PM Bureau Principals and typically consist of high-level U.S. interagency teams that review and coordinate on regional security issues, arms transfers, military-to-military cooperation, weapons disposal, and other security topics with counterparts from other countries.
+These dialogues establish the groundwork for determining the appropriate level of political-military engagement between the United States and its foreign partners.
+PM/RSAT officers directly support Department leadership by managing and implementing all aspects of political-military dialogues and by staffing and participating in consultations in Washington and overseas.